 “Meet the Zero-doccus.
-He is the first if a group of terrible beasts that are being turned loose in the advertising of Essolube, Standard Oil Company (New Jersey) products,” reports the December 8, 1932, Printers’ Insider, an advertising trade journal.
+He is the first if a group of terrible beasts that are being turned loose in the advertising of Essolube, Standard Oil Company (New Jersey) products,” reported the December 8, 1932, Printers’ Insider, an advertising trade journal.

-The other Esso “moto-monsters” will be introduced in newspapers and outdoor posters in coming months, the journal adds.
+Other Esso “moto-monsters” would be introduced in newspapers and outdoor posters in coming months, the trade journal proclaimed.

 “These creatures symbolize and dramatize some of the troubles of motorists who use inferior oils.
-The Zero-doccus pounces on cold motors and makes quick starting difficult with ordinary oils,” the article concludes.
+The Zero-doccus pounces on cold motors and makes quick starting difficult with ordinary oils,” the article noted.
 “He and his coming friends are the creations of Dr. Seuss of ‘Quick, Henry, the Flit’ fame.”

-The Printers’ Insider article concludes that the creatures will be appearing in advertising nationwide.
+The Printers’ Insider article predicted the strange Esso creatures would prove popular when they appeared in ads nationwide.

 Seuss in the Esso Navy

 Throughout his early hard years, these Standard Oil advertising campaigns provided steady income to Geisel and his wife.
 “It wasn’t the greatest pay, but it covered my overhead so I could experiment with my drawings,” he later said.

-In 1936, he designed Standard Oil’s Essomarine booth for the National Motorboat Show – and created the phenomenally successful “Seuss Navy.”
-Young and old visitors were commissioned as admirals and photographed with Seuss’ whimsical characters made of cardboard.
+In 1936, Geisel designed Standard Oil’s Essomarine booth for the National Motorboat Show – and created the phenomenally successful “Seuss Navy.”
+Young and old visitors were commissioned as admirals and photographed with whimsical characters made of cardboard.

 By 1939, the Seuss Navy included more than 2,000 enthusiastic admirals (with such notables as bandleader Guy Lombardo).
 Geisel remembered that, “It was cheaper to give a party for a few thousand people, furnishing all the booze, than it was to advertise in full-page ads.”